pauliussem/Power-BI-WEB-project/README.md

 https://zudc.lt/deklaruotu-plotu-statistika/

-Description, steps and all necessary information about all dashboard is provided in branches of this repository.
+Description, steps and all necessary information about all dashboards is provided in branches of this repository.

+I would suggest checking 2nd, 1st, 6th dashboards first.